sebastianspicker/open-lola/linux_connector/docs/status.md

 ## Context
-This page tracks core-build-out decisions for status during steady build work.
+This page tracks expansion decisions for status during steady build work.

 ## Features
-- Turned the first runtime sketch into something runnable.
+- Shaped runtime into a usable first pass during expansion work.

 ## Scratch Notes
 Early notes are still uneven and may be folded into clearer sections later.